Ivory Coast (Côte d'Ivoire)

 A transfer pricing report on group transactions must be filed together with annual financial statements, and the description of the method used by the taxpayer to determine its transfer prices must be expressly specified.

-Since the 2023 appendix law entered into force, the obligation to produce the main file and the local file is charged to Ivorian companies carrying out international intra-group transactions and coming under the management of large and medium-sized enterprises.
+Since the 2023 Tax Annex law entered into force, the obligation to produce the master file and the local file is charged to Ivorian companies carrying out international intra-group transactions and coming under the management of large and medium-sized enterprises.

 Country-by-country (CbC) reporting